-This recipe is as easy as boiling water, mostly because that’s exactly what you’re doing to make homemade peach pie filling.
+This peach pie filling recipe is as easy as boiling water, mostly because that’s exactly what you’re doing.

-First, whisk together water, sugar, lemon juice, and cornstarch then bring to a boil.
-Once boiling, stir until the sugar dissolves and the mixture thickens thanks to the cornstarch.
+First, whisk together water, sugar, cornstarch, and lemon juice then bring to a boil.
+Once boiling, stir until the sugar dissolves and the mixture thickens.

 How To Make Peach Pie

-Now that you have your peach pie filling, it’s time to bake your peach pie!
+Now that your filling is made, it’s time to bake your peach pie!

-Line a 9 inch pie plate with pie dough then fill it with your peach filling.
+Line a 9 inch pie plate with pie dough then add your peach filling.

 Next, take a second piece of pie dough and cover your pie.
 Seal the edges then make 3 slits into the top to allow steam to escape.